A lot of people are very good at shredding apart Camera Brands online just based on specs. But do those even matter?

 Nowadays, whenever a new Camera gets released, the online Trolls start coming out of their caves ad start complaining that X doesn’t do Y or that Y is better than Z. In real life though, specs only matter to those who never held a Camera in their hands.

 Of course I don’t mean that specs don’t matter at all.
-Of course a good high ISO performance is important.
+Of course a good high ISO performance is nice.
 Of course we all want good lenses and many megapixels.
 But in without at least a basic understanding of the ground lying principles of photography, even the latest and greatest Camera wont make you a good photographer.

 Things like the Exposure Triangle can be taught, if people are willing to understand what each Aperture, Shutter Speed and ISO change in their images.
 You don’t need the highest ISO if you know the basics, even though it certainly can help.
 But most people I know don’t shoot above ISO 3200 anyways.